Transfer Student FAQs

 - What is the process for evaluating my earned credits?

 Once admitted to the University, Admissions will forward your transcripts to the Transfer Evaluation and Articulation (TEA) unit in the Office of the Registrar for evaluation.
 Keep in mind that applicability of courses may be subject to re-evaluation if you change your program of study.
 The evaluation of courses from other institutions is constantly being reviewed and revised.
 To check on the status of your credit evaluation contact TEA at 443-885-3300 or e-mail at email@example.com.
+Most importantly, to ensure your entire academic record is complete, be certain to immediately submit any updated transcripts from your previous institutions to the Office of Undergraduate Admission and Recruitment.

 - What if there is an error on my transfer evaluation?